AdobeDocs/commerce-merchant-services.en/help/live-search/rules-add.md

 >
 >Apostrophes and quotes in queries may lead to some minor issues with ranking and relevance in some languages.

-## Adding events
+## Manual Ranking

-Events are actions that modify the search results when defined conditions are met.
+Manual Ranking (formerly referred to as 'Events') are actions that modify the search results when defined conditions are met.
 A single rule can have up to 25 events.

 * Boost - Moves a product higher in the search results.
 * Bury - Moves a SKU lower in the search results.